 91. Can you explain N+1 testing?

-Answer: N+1 testing is done in multiple cycles and repeated many times so that errors found in the Nth cycle are retested and fixed in the N+1th cycle.
+Answer: Software testers carry out N+1 testing in multiple cycles and repeat it many times with the aim to retest the errors found in the Nth cycle and fix them in the N+1th cycle.
 It continues until there are no more errors.

 92. Mention the purpose behind doing end-to-end testing.